 - The first heavy weapon you get in Mass Effect 2 is a grenade launcher.
 One of the early quests references how you're carrying it everywhere you go: a guard explains to a civilian why he's letting you into a quarantine zone and not her with the memorable line, "You don't have a grenade launcher, lady.
 Get lost."

-- PlanetSide has the Thumper grenade launcher, which uses a rotating cylinder drum, and can be loaded with a variety of different special ammo types (fragmentation, plasma, jammer).
-The sequel, PlanetSide 2 lacks the Thumper, but allows players to attach underbarrel grenade launchers, smoke grenade launchers or single-shot shotguns.
+- PlanetSide 1 has the Thumper grenade launcher, which uses a rotating cylinder drum, and can be loaded with a variety of different special ammo types (fragmentation, plasma, jammer).
+Planetside 2 lacks the Thumper, but allows players to attach underbarrel grenade launchers, smoke grenade launchers or single-shot shotguns to certain assault rifles and carbines.
 PS2 also allows some vehicles to mount automatic 40mm or 60mm grenade launchers instead of the standard 20mm autocannons.

 - There's one in Alice: Madness Returns.
 Yep, it's called a Teapot Cannon.
 The in-game poster states that it shoots "Tea Grenades".
 Probably one of the few (if not the only one) game which the weapon can overheat just after a few shots.

 - A rotating-cylinder grenade launcher is one of the many weapons Shadow the Hedgehog can pick up.

 - In Grabbed by the Ghoulies, you get to wield a grenade launcher modified to fire pop bottles.